mintsira/ElveryProject/README.md

 # Elvery Project
-A web application for ordering meals that is appropriate for the elderly and those with underlying medical conditions, which was developed using Python Django with SQLite3 for the database and HTML, CSS, and JavaScript for the user interface.
+A web application for ordering meals was developed using Python Django with SQLite3 for the database and HTML, CSS, and JavaScript for the user interface. which is a web application for ordering meals and is suitable for the elderly and those with underlying medical concerns.

 ## Previews
 <p align="left">